 Choices is proud to provide comprehensive, non-judgemental sexual and reproductive health services to everyone, including the LGBTQ+ community.
 Our goal is to provide you with all the information and resources you need to protect your health and make informed decisions.
 We will always respect your sexual health decisions and your need for privacy and confidentiality.

-NOTE: Prices shown on the website are discounted cash prices.
-We are currently an in-network provider with the following plans: Blue Cross Blue Shield, United Healthcare, Medicare, TennCare, and TriCare.
+NOTE: We are currently an in-network provider with the following plans: Blue Cross Blue Shield, United Healthcare, Medicare, TennCare, and TriCare.
 We can provide an itemized receipt for services if you would like to file an out-of-network claim with another plan.
 Please call your insurance carrier for details about your own coverage and benefits.

 - Consultation with clinician